AdiDev0/PDF-manager-s3/README.md

 6. **PDF Searching:**
 To enhance usability and accessibility, a powerful searching functionality has been implemented within the web application.
 Users can easily search for PDF files based on their names.
 By entering relevant keywords or the full name of a document into the search bar, the application quickly retrieves and displays matching results.
 This feature saves time and effort by enabling users to locate specific PDFs efficiently.

+7. **AUTHENTICATION:**
+The authentication feature plays a central role in the application, providing a secure and reliable way for users to access their accounts and protect their personal information.
+It includes user login, user registration, access control etc.

 **By combining the capabilities of PDF uploading, document management, viewing, commenting, deleting, searching and global link sharing, this web application offers a comprehensive solution for handling PDF files in a user-friendly and efficient manner.**
 ## Installation